As you consider a career pivot to real estate, you may be wondering, “What is the average starting salary for real estate agents in Nevada?”

 When it comes to salaries, real estate is a unique industry, as real estate agents typically work solely on negotiable commissions.
-Most people who go into real estate are excited with the prospect of unlimited income potential, especially if they have worked hard in previous jobs without receiving financial rewards.
-However, it can be hard to predict the average entry-level real estate agent salary.
+Most people who go into real estate are excited about the prospect of unlimited income potential, especially if they’ve worked hard in previous jobs without receiving financial rewards.
+However, predicting the average entry-level real estate agent salary is difficult, making it hard to budget and plan for expenses.
 Let’s look at income stats for beginning real estate agents in Nevada to give you an idea of how much you could make.

 Key Takeaways

-• Nevada’s housing market is strong, with stable property values, quick sales (median of 25 days to pending), and high demand in specific areas.
+- Nevada Housing Market: Nevada’s housing market is strong, with stable property values, growing inventory, and high demand in specific areas.

 Starting salaries in real estate can vary greatly based on several factors, such as whether you work full-time or part-time, your location, your niche (residential, commercial, luxury, etc.), the company or brokerage you join, and your specific role.
 (Not everyone in real estate works as a commissioned salesperson.)